Manauri bajar: Demographics

 As of 2011 India census, Manauri had population of 15,265 of which 8,000+ are males while 7,500+ are females as per report released by Census India 2011.

 The population of children aged 0-6 is 1500+ which is 10.01% of total population of Manauri.
 In Manauri Census, the female sex ratio is 930 against state average of 912.
 Moreover the child sex ratio in Manauri Sult is around 901 compared to Uttar Pradesh state average of 902. literacy rate of Manauri Sult city is 85.32% higher than the state average of 67.68%.
 In Manauri, male literacy is around 90.53% while the female literacy rate is 79.75%.

 Manauri Census has many villages Madpur, Mahmoodpur north, Nayaganj, Mahmoodpur south, Mahmoodpur east, Mahmoodpur west, Manauri Gav, Janka, Takiganj, sallahpur, bihka, Puramufti, koilaha, Dihva to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

+Historical Ramleela, Wrestling & Dusshera Mela

+The Ramlila performance and Dussehra fair organized by the Shri Ramlila Committee of Manauri Bazaar are deeply historic, having continued uninterrupted since the British era.
+Situated on the border of Prayagraj and Kaushambi, the event receives enthusiastic support and cooperation from the police administrations and local residents of both districts.

+Some notable and historical facts about Manauri's Ramlila, Dussehra Fair and Historical Wrestling

+Commencement with the Mukut Pujan: Every year, the grand 12-day Ramlila performance traditionally begins on the first day of Navratri with the Mukut Pujan(worship of the crown).

+Artistic Tableaux: During Dussehra, around 16 magnificent and artistic tableaux (Jhankis)—symbolizing Lord Rama's victory—are taken out in procession, serving as a major attraction for the entire region.

+3-Day Dussehra Fair: A grand three-day Dussehra fair is held during the final stages of the Ramlila enactment, drawing thousands of visitors from far and wide.

+Grand Wrestling Competition: Another major highlight of this traditional Dussehra fair in Manauri is the grand Dangal (wrestling) competition, in which renowned wrestlers participate.